qgrid/qgrid.github.io/source/guide/architecture.md

 ## The reactive idea

-Lets look how model changes can be handled.
+Any registered entity in the model gets own `Changed` event hook, which can be used to handle model modifications.
+There are 2 ways to add event handlers in the q-grid.

 * By using `on` method, if the event fired before subscription, it will be lost for the new handler.